wvteijlingen/react-native-themed-styles/README.md

 ## API

-### Function: `styleCreator(themes, appearanceProvider)`
+### Function: `registerThemes(themes, appearanceProvider)`

 Use this function to register your themes.
-This will return an anonymous function that you can use to create a themed StyleSheet.
+This will return a factory function that you can use to create a themed StyleSheet.

 **Parameters**